Brian Barwick

-Brian Robert Barwick OBE (born 21 June 1954) has enjoyed a long and distinguished career in major sports broadcasting and administration.
+Brian Robert Barwick OBE (born 21 June 1954) is an English rugby league administrator.
+He has enjoyed a long and distinguished career in major sports broadcasting and administration.
 He was awarded an OBE in the 2021 Queen's Birthday Honours List for services to sport and broadcasting.

-Brian currently serves as the President of the Rugby League World Cup 2021 and is the Chairman of Liverpool City Council's Sports Events Delivery Group.
+Brian currently serves as the Chairman of Liverpool City Council's Sports Events Delivery Group, he formerly served as the President of the Rugby League World Cup 2021.

 Brian has held a number of senior positions, including Chief Executive of The Football Association (2005-2008), Chairman of football's National League ((2015-2021), Chairman of the Rugby Football League (RFL) and Super League Europe Ltd (2013-2019).
-He also served as a FA Council member from 2015 to 2021 and was appointed to the FA Fellowship in August 2021.
+He also served as an FA Council member from 2015 to 2021 and was appointed to the FA Fellowship in August 2021.